parthchandak02/alpaca-automate/README.md

 - CSV changes auto-reload (no restart needed)
 - WebSocket preferred; falls back to polling automatically
 - Test in paper trading mode first!
-- Live CSV files are gitignored (use `.example` files as templates)
+- Live CSV files are gitignored (download templates from the UI)
 - Database file (`data/gtt_orders.db`) is gitignored for privacy